 9. China’s Menswear Market is Steadily Growing

 With the apparel industry being one of the main pillars of China’s economy, the Chinese market has indeed benefited from rapid growth over the past two decades.
-One of the growing sectors in China is the menswear industry, accounting for US$104,307 million as of 2021.
+One of the growing sectors in China is the menswear industry, accounting for US$27.2 billion as of 2022.

 The development of various new technologies-related industries, and China’s digitalization greatly contributed to the growth in demand for menswear.
 The way for men to dress has evolved, paying more attention to their appearance and look.

 As Chinese people having more purchasing power over the years, Chinese men are now ready to spend more on clothes.
-With the menswear market reaching US$104,307 million as of 2021, it is expected to grow annually by 8.47% (CAGR 2021-2025).
+With the menswear market reaching US$27.2 billion as of 2022, it is expected to grow annually by 8.47% (CAGR 2021-2025).

 The apparel segment of menswear includes all types of clothes for men like coats, (outdoor) jackets, blazers, suits, trousers, shirts, pullovers as well as sports- and underwear.
 The upswing in terms of online shopping is due to the popularity of foreign chain stores like H&M, Zara, GAP, etc. that are gaining popularity among Chinese consumers, which also results in an increase in terms of prices.
 International fashion brands which were rather focused on ready-to-wear for women began to target men, from luxury brands such as Burberry to accessible brands like Zara.